 Consumers are getting better at navigating ecommerce on their own.
 But not every feature of customer care can or should be automated, leaving merchants to figure out where to lend hands-on support, and what to make self-service.
 An expert panel at Ecommerce Operations Summit 2019 provided 10 tips to help you navigate this issue.

 While the relationship between shipping options and cart conversion or abandonment is well established, the extent of the impact is shown in stark detail in a new report from ecommerce platform provider BigCommerce.
 More than two-thirds of consumers said they’ve abandoned a purchase based on poor shipping options.

 About 70% of U.S. adults use one or more social media sites, according to Pew research, with many making direct purchases there, and savvy merchants are tapping into this trend.
 But they must be at the top of their order fulfillment game to succeed.
 Here are some best practices top brands are using in social commerce fulfillment.

-Putting the customer first is what you typically hear from companies that aim to build a customer-centric culture.
-That isn’t wrong, but also not the full picture.
-In fact, a customer-centric culture in an organization will not be sustainable without the commitment and conviction of the people who design, build, implement, and serve every day.
-Here are how retailers are providing culture-first approach to customer experience
+Putting the customer first is what you typically hear from retailers.
+That isn’t wrong, but it’s also not the full picture.
+A customer-centric culture will not be sustainable without the commitment and conviction of those who design, build, implement and serve every day.
+Here’s how you can make it happen.

 In a saturated industry, subscription box companies need a differentiator to succeed.
 From Blue Apron’s first-ever experiential retail popup shop to Birchbox’s partnership with Walgreens, they’re looking for ways to grow their business and meet consumer demands.
 Shipping excellence is one way to set yourself apart from the pack.